Azure/aca-dotnet-workshop/docs/aca/12-optimize-containers/index.md

 #### 1.3 Chiseled Images

 Microsoft and Ubuntu's creator, Canonical, collaborated on the concept of a [chiseled image for .NET](https://learn.microsoft.com/dotnet/core/docker/container-images#scenario-based-images){target=_blank}.
 Take a general-purpose base image and start chiseling away until you are left with an image that contains nothing more than the bare necessities to run your workload.
 No shell, no package manager, no bloat.

+Create three new files, `Dockerfile.chiseled` in each of their respective directories:

 === "Chiseled Backend.API Dockerfile"
     ```Dockerfile